Key Assumptions and Intentions of NVC

 - Human beings meet needs through interdependent relationships: We meet many of our needs through our relationships with other people and with nature, though some needs are met principally through the quality of our relationship with ourselves and for some, with a spiritual dimension to life.
 When others’ needs are not met, some needs of our own also remain unmet.

-- Our world offers abundant resources for meeting needs: When human beings are committed to valuing everyone’s needs and have regained their skills for fostering connection and their creativity about sharing resources, we can overcome our current crisis of imagination and find ways to attend to everyone’s basic needs.
+- Our world offers abundant resources for meeting needs: When human beings are committed to valuing everyone’s needs, are able to discern how much they actually need, and have regained their skills for fostering connection and their creativity about sharing resources, we can overcome our current crisis of imagination and find ways to attend to everyone’s basic needs.

 - Human beings change: Both our needs and the strategies we have to meet them change over time.
 Wherever we find ourselves and each other in the present, individually and collectively, all human beings have the capacity to grow and change.